mhvwerts/MasonWeaver-analytic/README.md

 ## To do

 - Extend this README, in particular by adding more detailed descriptions for the `MW_c_profile` and `MW_adim` functions.
+- Investigate Kahan, Shewchuck algorithms for summing terms as suggested by Bastien Roucariès (see [`accupy`](https://pypi.org/project/accupy/) )
 - Further improve the example script.